What is different about ladies golf balls

 So, what golf balls do female pros use?
 The answer is that it varies depending on the player’s individual preferences.

-Some of the most popular brands among professional women golfers include Titleist, Callaway, Srixon, and Bridgestone.
+The most popular brands among professional women golfers include Titleist, Callaway, Srixon, and Bridgestone.
 Ultimately, it comes down to finding a ball that provides the right combination of feel, spin, and distance for your game.

 Conclusion